 As we have seen over the last decade and a half, the very limited central green space within the parking lot, which is not directly accessible from across Collins Avenue, is not able to be fully utilized due to its location.
-The surface parking areas to the north and south of the central green approximately 199 parking space. consisting of spaces. are preventing the larger Collins Park from reaching its true potential and becoming one of the signature parks in the City.
-Now that we have a fully operational public parking garage less than a block away (Collins Park Garage), as well as over 1,000 spaces less than 2 blocks away in the Convention Center, an opportunity is presented to complete Collins Park and replace unnecessary surface parking with much needed resilient and sustainable green space.
+The surface parking areas to the north and south of the central green space, consisting of approximately 199 parking spaces, are preventing the larger Collins Park from reaching its true potential and becoming one of the signature parks in the City.
+Now that we have a fully operational public parking garage less than a block away (Collins Park Garage), as well as approximately 800 spaces less than 2 blocks away in the Convention Center, an opportunity is presented to complete Collins Park and replace unnecessary surface parking with much needed resilient and sustainable green space.